sks3/canvas/README.md

 The following **stretch** user stories are implemented:

-- [ ] Tray bounces when returning to it's up or down positions (+1pt)
+- [x] Tray bounces when returning to it's up or down positions (+1pt)
-- [ ] User sees as new face scale up and back down to simulate a "picking up and dropping" appearance (+1pt)
+- [x] User sees as new face scale up and back down to simulate a "picking up and dropping" appearance (+1pt)
 - [ ] User can use a pinch gesture to scale faces up or down (+1pt)
 - [ ] User can use a rotation gesture to rotate the position of faces on the canvas (+1pt)
 - [ ] User sees the tray arrow adjust to point up or down in relation to the position of the tray (+1pt)
 - [ ] If the user releases a face in the tray area, the face animates back to it's original position on the tray (+1pt)
-- [ ] User can use a double tap gesture to delete a face (+1pt)
+- [x] User can use a double tap gesture to delete a face (+1pt)
-- [ ] If the user attempts to drag the tray above the open position, it should began a "frictional drag" (+1pt)
+- [x] If the user attempts to drag the tray above the open position, it should began a "frictional drag" (+1pt)
 - [ ] App tray features custom images (different from the supplied image assets) (+1pt)
 - [ ] User can choose between different canvas backgrounds (+1pt)
 - [ ] User can can swipe horizontally in the image tray to access more images (+1pt)
 - User can snap a photo to create...
    - [ ] a custom canvas background (1pt)
    - [ ] custom images in the image tray (1pt)
-- [ ] User can double tab the canvas to "reset" the Canvas (1pt)
+- [x] User can double tab the canvas to "reset" the Canvas (1pt)
 - [ ] User can triple tap an image on the canvas to see a custom animation sequence (1pt)
 - [ ] User can save an image of the canvas to the camera role (1pt)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. How should we incorporate animations into our project?
-2.
+2. Is it preferable to use native animation techniques over Cocoa pods?

 ## Video Walkthrough